elsabagh/Auth-Firebase/README.md

 - Run the application on an Android device or emulator.
 - Use the app to register or log in using email and password.
 - Use the "Forget Password" feature to reset your password via Firebase.
+- Use the password update feature after logging in to change your password.

 ### Recent Updates
 - Added password reset functionality.
 - Updated UI for the "Forget Password" feature.
+- Added password update feature after login.